 0.0 out of 5 stars(0)

-Heteroscodra maculata or “Togo Starburst Baboon” has a scientific name with Greek and Latin roots meaning “Different shield” and “spotted or marked”
+Name: Heteroscodra maculata or “Togo Starburst Baboon” has a scientific name with Greek and Latin roots meaning “Different shield” and “spotted or marked”.

-Temperatures: Comfortable range for them is between 75°-82°, temperatures consistently 5 or more degrees outside of this range should be avoided for long term safety of the spider.
+Temperature (°F): A comfortable range for them is between 75-82°.
+Temperatures consistently 5 or more degrees outside of this range should be avoided for long term safety of the spider.

-Humidity: 65%-75%, can be achieved by misting ½ of the enclosure every week or two depending on ventilation, more frequently or less frequently if you find that the substrate is drying out too quickly or just staying consistently wet.
+Humidity: 65-75% is an ideal range.
+This can be achieved by misting half of the enclosure every week or two, depending on ventilation.
+Mist more or less frequently if you find that the substrate is drying out too quickly or staying consistently wet.

-Size: At time of sale specimens range from about 2-2.75 inch diagonal leg span.
+Size: At the time of sale, specimens range from about 2-2.75 inch diagonal leg span.

 Age: H. maculata sold by Josh’s Frogs are at least 1.5 years old at time of sale.
 Females of this species can reach 12-14 years of age, while males will only live 3-4 years.

 Sexing: Due to their age, Heteroscodra maculata sold by Josh's Frogs are sold as unsexed.
-Sexing can be done at 2.5"-3" diagonal leg span accurately and most accurately done by molt.
-Females, between the top two sets of book lungs in the molt will have a pronounced spermatheca and uterus externus that will present as a "flap" that will catch and open if a pin is gently run down it.
+Accurate sexing can be determined around 2.5-3 inch diagonal leg span, and most accurately done by molt.
+Females, between the top two sets of book lungs in the molt, will have a pronounced spermatheca and uterus externus that will present as a "flap" that will catch and open if a pin is gently run down it.
 Males will have just a simple slit that does not budge if manipulated.

-Social behavior: Heteroscodra maculata are not social creatures, any attempts to cohabitate will likely result in cannibalism.
+Social Behavior: Heteroscodra maculata are not social creatures and should be housed individually.
+Attempts to cohabitate will likely result in cannibalism.

 Links of Interest: